rodkranz/fakeApi/README.md

 ## List of links available ##

- You can see which links is available at FakeApi `seed` accessing the link `http://localhost:9090/api` this link will show list of endpoints available.
+ You can see which links are available at FakeApi `seed` files, access the link `http://localhost:9090/api` this link will show list of endpoints available.